 We described what the term opt-out is and why it is important here.
-As a short summary and reminder opt-out is an unofficial term used by us at hellotax to describe the switch from paying VAT in the departure country to paying VAT in the destination country.
+As a short summary and reminder, opt-out is an unofficial term used by hellotax to describe the switch from paying VAT in the departure country to paying VAT in the destination country.

-During the opt-out process you will need to fill in some forms, where you will notify the country where the goods are sold from, that you will stop paying VAT there.
-After you fill in the form send it to your Account Manager.
+During the opt-out process, you will need to fill in some forms, where you will notify the country about where the goods are sold from and that you will stop paying VAT there.
+After you have filled in the form, simply send it to your Account Manager.

 Opting out from Poland does have some special requirements:

-- There is a 30 days block period where you will still pay VAT in Poland
+· There is a 30 days block period where you will still need to pay VAT in Poland

-- Send a document or e-mail proof to the Polish Tax Authorities that you informed your Local Tax Authorities about opting out in Poland*
+· Send a proof (letter or e-mail) that you informed your Tax Authorities about opting out in Poland* to the Polish Tax Authorities.

 If you are wondering why the registration and opting-out cannot be done in parallel, there are a few reasons we will explain below.

-Second, it is a technical requirement to have all VAT IDs registered and entered in our software in order to be able to apply for opt-out.
-This is directly correlated with the first reason, because we want to make this process as smooth as possible in order to avoid additional questions and delay from the tax offices side.
+Reason 2: This is a technical requirement.
+You need to have all VAT IDs registered and entered in our software in order to be able to apply for opt-out.
+This is directly correlated with the first reason because we want to make this process as smooth as possible in order to avoid additional questions and delays from the tax offices’ side.

 Contact your Account Manager at firstname.lastname@example.org to help you with the next steps.